Kartik1109/Kartik1109/README.md

 - 🔭 I’m currently interning at a **Canadian Company :)**

+- 🎓 I am pursuing Honours in Software Engineering at **McMaster University.**

 - 👯 I’m looking to collaborate on **Software Projects.**

 - 💬 Ask me about **Python, Javascript, SQL, Docker, Kafka and many more!**